Other than the

 these disciplines use preparations whose effect cannot be explained

-within the orthodox western scientific understanding, and which leave
+within the orthodox western scientific understanding (although there are ever more investigations within the scientific tradition), and which leave

 infinitesimal or zero material residues.
 Whilst some are derived